 It’s absolutely critical that you don’t forget the master password.
 Write it down in more than one place, and memorize it!

-Even you’ve never used an official password manager before, you’ve likely used Google’s.
-The Google password manager (or more specifically, the Chrome password manager) works differently from traditional password managers.
+Even if you’ve never used an official password manager before, you’ve likely used Google’s.
+The Chrome Password Manager works differently from traditional password managers.
 It’s free, automatically available to anyone who creates a Google account, and convenient to use.
 However, it’s also riskier; there are fewer security measures in place with the Chrome password manager.

 You may not even realize that you’ve used the Google password manager before because it doesn’t require you to go out of your way.
 If you’ve ever entered account information to any third-party site on Chrome, you’ve probably seen a pop-up in the corner that asks if you’d like to save your information.
 This is Chrome’s password manager in action.